AmirSTORMic/PiFocus/PiFocusDraft.md

 ## Abstract
 <p align="justify">
 In single-molecule localisation microscopy (SMLM), tens of thousands of frames of individual fluorophores are often sequentially recorded to build up a super-resolution image of a target of interest e.g., a protein in a cell.
 For these long-term image acquisition experiments, a reliable real-time autofocus system with precision at the nanometre scale is required to prevent defocusing.
 Most existing focus stabilization systems utilize a total internal reflection optical path for the autofocus beam as the high lateral motion of a reflected beam due to focal drift is significant.
 However, these techniques are not compatible with low numerical aperture (NA) systems because of the restricted angle of incidence.
 Here, we present the development of a universal autofocus system that is compatible with a broad range of objective lenses spanning from low to high NA.
 Our approach relies on astigmatic imaging and monitoring the change upon focal drift in the intensity profile of the IR laser beam reflected from a glass coverslip.
 The system allows for controlling hardware components and performs sample focus stabilization to counter sample drift in the Z-axis using a closed-loop feedback signal between the IR beam profile position and the piezo stage.
-We have implemented our solution on a Raspberry PI platform that is capable of performing autofocusing at 300 fps, which is suitable for most conventional SMLM and tracking applications.
+We have implemented our solution on a Raspberry PI platform that is capable of performing autofocusing at 300 fps, which is suitable for most most SMLM methods, MINFLUX, and tracking applications.
 This also means that the solution is independent and can be turned off/on when required without affecting any fluorescence imaging process.
 By calibrating the astigmatic response, it is also possible to do whole-cell scanning with autofocus.
 </p>

 ## Introduction
 <p align="justify">
 Optical microscopy is basically the imaging of samples positioned at the focal plane of the primary objective lens.
 Maintaining optimal focus in real-time becomes crucial due to potential axial drift caused by external factors, including mechanical and thermal influences.
 Although extensive research, as evidenced by numerous patents and papers [1, 2], has been undertaken to develop autofocusing mechanisms, most of them suffer from either low focus correction precision or low acquisition range.
-Super-resolution microscopy techniques such as SMLM and MIINFLUX which obtain images of the biological samples at the nanoscale resolution feel the need for a robust and precise real-time autofocus system more importantly for high-throughput automated microscopy.
+Super-resolution microscopy techniques which obtain images of the biological samples at the nanoscale resolution feel the need for a robust and precise real-time autofocus system more importantly for high-throughput automated microscopy.
 Hence, in addition to autofocusing method developments [references will be added] several commercial systems have been designed [cite Perfect Focus System] to cater to the needs of microscopists in achieving accurate and consistent focus during imaging sessions.
 Still,
 </p>

 ## Methods